cs1302uga/cs1302-ce03/README.md

    $ ps aux
    ```

+   The second column in the output denotes the PID for each process.
+However, this command
-   This command shows every process that it running on the system.
-Remember, you can
+   shows every process that it running on the system, which is a little overwhelming.
+Remember,
-   pipe the output of this program into `grep` to filter the output to only include
+   you can pipe the output of this program into `grep` to filter the output to only include
    certain entries (e.g., ones containing user1's username).

+1. **[user2]:** Let's see if you can interfere with user1's process on the system.
+Ordinarily,
+   this would be agains the UGA Policies on the Use of Computers, however, we will make a
-1. **[user2]:** Try to kill `user1`'s process.
-Were you able to successfully kill the process?
-If not, why do
+   brief exception for you to do the following: try to kill `user1`'s process.
+Were you successful?
-think you were unsuccessful?

-1. **[user1]:** Since `Loop.java` contains an infinite loop and is now running in the background,
-   we will need to terminate it.
-Write at least two commands (or series of commands) to accomplish this.
+   What was the output from the `kill` command you used?

+1. **[user1]:** Most Unix systems are setup to only allow the user's who launch a program
+   to terminater it.
+The usual exception to this are the superusers (i.e., the system
+   administrators).
+It looks like user2 is not a superuser.
+Phew!
+Please go ahead and
+   terminate the process yourself.
+What command or sequence of commands did you use?

 **CHECKPOINT**